 Here we are, in the throes of an absolute, anti-constitutional, authoritarian takeover of this country that could never have been imagined by the folks in ‘Almost Heaven, Grafton, West Virginia’ in 1974.
 Yes, they were dispirited by Watergate and governmental circumstances far beyond their control, but losing faith in the democratic process?
 Not yet.
 That began to fester six years later in 1980 as ‘Small Business My Way’ recorded the cultural atmosphere of a small rural town’s small business community.
 Ronald Reagan’s candidacy was rising in the polls and the hard working, self-reliant, rugged individualists of the film start to show their hand when, for example, the candidate for county sheriff, in no uncertain terms, tells the federal government to just “go to hell” over the EPA’s strip-mining regulations.

-An abiding faith in our country’s deeply held values and democratic norms, paired with an ever-deepening distrust and disillusionment with how things are turning out, has grown to become the mess we are in today.
+An abiding faith in our country’s deeply held values and democratic norms were starting to be challenged by an ever-deepening distrust and disillusionment with how things were turning out.

-Please enjoy this look back to the way we were, and then imagine what might yet become…of us.
+Please enjoy this reaffirming look back to the way we were, and then imagine, and work, and vote, for what we can yet become, moving forward.

 Peter R Griesinger